sph-mn/sph-db/readme.md

 * "mdb_cursor_close" seems to be ok with null pointers like "free"
 * struct db-index-errors-*-t field names have the format {type-of-error}-{source-key-name}-{source-value-name}
 * when values from an secondary dbi are not found in the primary dbi, they are excess values. when values from a primary dbi are not found in a secondary dbi (index), they are missing values. with these terms, which are used in the validator routines, one can discern the location of errors
+* conception, tests that use the new features, memory-leak tests
+* sph-db-extra.h contains declarations for internally used things

 ## db-relation-select
 * positions every relevant mdb cursor at the first entry of the dbi or exits with an error status if the database is empty